shakthi-sp/PowerBI-Projects/Sales-Analysis-Dashboard/README.md

 # 🍫 Chocolate Sales Analysis Dashboard

-This Power BI dashboard provides a detailed analysis of chocolate sales, shipments, profit margins, product performance, and salesperson insights across multiple regions.
+A Power BI dashboard that provides a comprehensive view of chocolate sales performance across regions, products, and sales teams.
+It transforms raw data into clear insights for decision-making.
-It helps identify sales trends, top products, regional patterns, and profitability metrics for decision-making.

 ---

 ##  1. Objective

-The goal of this dashboard is to convert raw sales data into meaningful business insights, such as:

-- Regional performance analysis

-- Profitability trends

-- Product category insights

-- Yearly/monthly sales patterns

-- Sales contribution by region and product
+To analyze sales, profit margins, shipments, product performance and sales person performance across multiple regions using interactive visuals that highlight trends, top contributors, and key business metrics.

 ---